 Babies ideally should be able to establish effective breastfeeding in the first 24 hours of life.
 However, if the hypoglossal nerve (the 12th cranial nerve) is compressed, the baby may not be able to nurse efficiently.
-A traumatic birth can results in colic, excessive spitting up or reflux, or a crooked head or neck (torticollis).
+A traumatic birth can result in colic, excessive spitting up, reflux or a crooked head or neck (torticollis).
 Babies will often show their discomfort by irritability, being difficult to calm, poor sleep, excessive spitting up, or difficulty feeding.
 All of these issues can have their cause in structural disturbances.
 Early treatment to free up these areas of restriction can prevent more serious issues later in life and makes for happier babies and parents.
 Toddlers and older children will often request a treatment when they feel discomfort, intuitively knowing that osteopathic treatment can help.

 The brain does a tremendous amount of growth in the first two years of life.
 The skull provides the housing for the brain and developing nervous system.
 Mild distortions in the structure of the skull can affect a developing child’s nervous system.

-Older children with learning difficulties or behavior difficulties often have a history of birth trauma or significant head injuries.
+Older children with learning or behavior difficulties often have a history of birth trauma or significant head injuries.
 They may not have completed the early developmental steps of belly crawling, crawling on hands and knees, etc. that aid in the integration of the two sides of the brain.
 These children also benefit from osteopathic manipulative treatment.

 Osteopathic treatment cannot alter an underlying genetic condition such as Down Syndrome or a birth injury resulting in a cerebral palsy, but can improve the child’s ability to achieve their optimal potential.

 Cranial osteopathy is a safe, gentle form of manipulative treatment for infants and children.
 Many babies visibly relax during treatment, others fuss or squirm which can help release restricted areas, then take a long nap later.
-Depending on the birth experience, some babies need a single treatment with follow-up as they grow and develop.
-Other infance benefit from weekly treatments for four to eight weeks.
+Depending on the birth experience, some babies need a single treatment with close follow-up as they grow and develop.
+Other infants benefit from weekly treatments for four to eight weeks.
 For more complicated issues, more frequent treatment is needed.